AdobeDocs/adobeio-events/support/faq.md

 ## Custom Events FAQ

-#### I created a custom Adobe I/O Events Provider, why is it no showing up in the developer console?
+#### I created a custom Adobe I/O Events Provider, why is it not showing up in the developer console?

 If you successfully create a custom Events Provider using our [Management API](../api/provider_api.md), it will only appear in the `Adobe I/O Developer Console` once you create at least one event metadata associated with it.